SimmonsRitchie/business-days-js/readme.md

 If those days fall on a weekend, substitution days are used based on rules defined by [date-holidays](https://www.npmjs.com/package/date-holidays).
 For instance, if Christmas Day (Dec 25) falls on a Sunday, then Monday will be assumed to be a public holiday.
 If Christmas Day falls on a Saturday than Friday will be assumed to be a public holiday.

 For more information about holiday rules, consult the documentation for [date-holidays](https://www.npmjs.com/package/date-holidays).

+### Notes
+If you find any bugs or have any suggestions for improvements, please feel free to open an issue or submit a pull request.
+Contributions are welcome!

+### License
+business-days-js is licensed under the MIT License.
+See the LICENSE file for more information.